Physical Medicine and Rehabilitation

 Electromyography / Nerve Conduction Studies (EMG)

 An EMG/Nerve Conduction Study (EMG) is a specialized test to determine if nerve or muscle damage is present.
-An experienced physician is best suited to provide this test in its entirety to improve accuracy and reduce testing time.
 The physician will stimulate your nerves just as your brain stimulates them.
 To accomplish this, small electric shocks are delivered to the surface of the skin and electrodes (like stickers) are placed in specific positions to pick up your nerve response.
 The second part of the test requires the physician to insert a small acupuncture-like pin into a few selected muscles, one at a time.
 This is done so he can look and listen to your neuromuscular electrical activity.